martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-Many application technologies enable secure communication between two entities by means of Internet Public Key Infrastructure Using X.509 (PKIX) certificates in the context of Transport Layer Security (TLS).
-This document specifies procedures for representing and verifying the identity of application services in such interactions.
+Many application technologies enable secure communication between two entities by means of Transport Layer Security (TLS) with Internet Public Key Infrastructure Using X.509 (PKIX) certificates.
+This document specifies
+procedures for representing and verifying the identity of application services in such interactions.